EveHughes/Statistical_Analysis_of_Ambulance_Response_Times/README.md

-# Analyzing Ambulance Response Times
+# Emergency Medical Response in Toronto: An Analysis of Ambulance Dispatches

 ## Overview

-This repo contains all the data and scripts required to analyze the response time of Toronto Paramedic Services from 2017 to 2022
+This repo contains all the data and scripts required to analyze the response time of Toronto Paramedic Services from 2017 to 2022.
+Overall, it was found that after COVID-19 there was an increase in the frequency and severity of calls to the Toronto Paramedic Services.

 ## File Structure